trentjbrendel/Glimpse/build-aux/windows-msi/README.md

 **IMPORTANT**: *Due to bug [#449](https://github.com/glimpse-editor/Glimpse/issues/449), we are unable to release Glimpse Image Editor 0.2.0 on Windows.
 If you try, the text tool and external font detection will be broken!*

-*Our workaround in August 2020 was to create a "Glimpse Image Editor 0.1.2 Release 2" release that adds many of the cool new features from 0.2.0, but re-uses the same 0.1.2 executable we released in March 2020.
+*Our workaround in August 2020 was to create "Glimpse Image Editor 0.1.2 Release 2", which adds many of the cool new packaging & config features from 0.2.0, but re-uses the same 0.1.2 executable we released in March 2020.
 (We cannot rebuild the executable because the bug is in the build system MSYS2, so it would be affected by the same problem)*

 *If you are reading this in some future time, the bug may have been fixed.
 You may also have better luck with the upstream's custom cross-compilation tool called "crossroad" or manually cross-compiling yourself with MinGW64*